Polyxo/node-cctalk/README.md

 ##### ccBus.sendCommand(command)

-Sends a command to the bus.
+Sends a command to the bus and waits for a reply.

 Argument:
-- command: a command object to send (must implement the CCCommand API)
+- command: a command object to send (must implement the CCCommand API). command.src will be set to the host address configured upon construction of the bus.
 Returns:
+- A promise that will fulfill with the reply from the device (as a ccCommand) as soon as it has been received, or be rejected with a serial port error or timeout error.

+##### ccBus.sendRawCommand(command)

+Sends a command to the bus without waiting for previous commands to be sent or the reply from the device.
+Mostly for internal use.

+Argument:
+- command: a command object to send (must implement the CCCommand API). command.src will be set to the host address configured upon construction of the bus.
+Returns:
-- a promise that will fulfill when the command has been sent to the bus but before an actual reply has been received.
+- a promise that will fulfill when the command has been sent to the bus but before an actual reply has been received or will be rejected with a serial port error.

-Sets command.src to the host address configured upon construction of the bus.

 #### CCCommand